GTAmodding/gta3script-specs/SPECIFICATION.md

  + *Line comments* starts with the character sequence `//` and stop at the end of the line.
  + *Block comments* starts with the character sequence `/*` and stop with its matching `*/`.
 Block comments can be nested inside each other.

 The contents of comments shall be interpreted as if it were whitespaces in the source code.
+More specifically:

+ + A *line comment* should be interpreted as an `eol`.
+ + A single, nested, *block comment* should be interpreted as an `eol` on each line boundary it crosses.
+On its last line (i.e. the one it does not cross), it should be interpreted as one or more `whitespace` characters.

 Comments cannot start inside string literals.

-### Command
+### Commands

 A command describes an operation a script should perform.